polar-app/polar-app/README.md

 [![AppVeyor](https://img.shields.io/appveyor/ci/Sential/wexond.svg?style=flat-square)](https://ci.appveyor.com/project/Sential/wexond)
 -->

-Polar Bookshelf is personal knowledge repository which supports advanced features like incremental reading, annotation, comments, and spaced repetition.
+Polar is personal knowledge repository which supports advanced features like incremental reading, annotation, comments, and spaced repetition.
 It supports reading PDF and the web content and was created using the [Electron framework](https://electron.atom.io) and